informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

         next_key: null
         total: "0"
         ```
-    The tokens were correctly received by `ibc-1` under the denom `ibc/8F3...` while they should be recognized as samoleans.
+    The tokens were successfully received by `ibc-1` under the denomination `ibc/8F3...` while they should be recognized as samoleans.
 Indeed, **it is impossible to transfer back tokens from a different channel than the one they were received from**.

     Let's forget about these tokens.